mOHITH998/python-file-organizer/README.md

 ## Key Features :
 - You can Run this script in any directory/folder that are unsorted with all types of file formats(eg: .jpg, .pdf etc).
 - Supported for Android (Termux app required)
-- This Will create a new Folder following there formats(eg: .pdf --> Documents Folder:
+- This Will create a new Folder following their formats(eg: .pdf --> Documents Folder:

 ## Supported Formats :
 - pdf